 Growing squash is an exciting journey.
 Unlike root crops that grow underground, here you can watch the growing squash slowly emerge and swell.
 They are also pleasingly easy to grow.
 This guide will take you through everything you need to know about growing squash.

-Summer and Winter Varieties
+Summer Squash and Winter Squash

 Summer squash can be harvested throughout the summer months.
-These include cultivars such as patty pan squashes or zucchini.
+These include summer squash cultivars such as patty pan squashes or zucchini.
 Easy to grow and pleasingly prolific, each summer variety produces a heavy crop of fruit.

 Sunburst is a bright, yellow variety with a nutty flavor.
 Can be grown like a courgette.
 Jemmer AGM is a reliable yielding hybrid.
 It produces round, light yellow fruit that is easy to pick.
 Clarion AGM is another high yielding variety.
 Its mottled green fruit and cylindrical in shape and ideal for stuffing.